markbattistella/BezelKit/README.md

 @main
 struct YourApp: App {
   init() {

-    // Sets a fallback value of 10.0 and enables zero-check CGFloat.setFallbackDeviceBezel(10.0, ifZero: true) }
+    // Sets a fallback value of 10.0 on iOS and enables zero-check CGFloat.setFallbackConfig(
+      FallbackConfig(
+        iOS: (10.0, true)
+      )
+    )
+  }
   var body: some Scene {
     WindowGroup {